Aless-Tiboca/GameBoardRental/README.md

 # GameBoardRental

 GameBoardRental is a simple web application for renting board games.
 This project uses HTML, CSS, and JavaScript to create an interactive platform for users to browse and rent various board games.
+This project was a university assignment where I was restricted from using any frameworks.
+Currently, the backend is not implemented and the application only uses JavaScript `localStorage` for data handling at a surface level.

 ## Features